Skip to content

 What is a sleep cycle and why does it matter?

-Your chronotype (early bird vs. night owl) affects your optimal sleep timing, not necessarily duration.
-Night owls forced to wake early accumulate sleep debt.
-Aligning your schedule with your chronotype improves sleep quality significantly.
+Your chronotype (early bird vs. night owl) mostly shifts the timing of your ideal sleep, not the total duration.
+Night owls forced to wake early tend to build up sleep debt.
+Aligning your schedule with your chronotype usually improves how rested you feel.

 References

-Try MyBodyAI → Learn how it works →
+Try MyBodyAI — Free Forever → Learn how it works →